Dineobellator: Classification

-Phylogenetic analysis places Dineobellator in the Velociraptorinae.
-Its presence, along with that of Acheroraptor and Dakotaraptor, suggests dromaeosaurs were still diversifying by the end of the Cretaceous.
-The appearance of a second North American velociraptorine suggests the vicariance of these taxa in North America after a Campanian-Maastrichtian dispersal event.
-Below is the phylogenetic tree found by the authors:

-However, two years later, Jasinski et al. 2022 re-examined the holotype, and found Dineobellator to be a member of Eudromaeosauria, but not within Velociraptorinae, Saurornitholestinae and Dromaeosaurinae.
+In their 2020 phylogenetic analysis, Jasinski et al. recoveredDineobellator in the Velociraptorinae.
+In a 2022 reexamination of the holotype, Jasinski et al. instead recovered Dineobellator as a member of the Eudromaeosauria, outside of the Velociraptorinae, Saurornitholestinae and Dromaeosaurinae.
+These results are displayed in the cladogram below:

 Paleobiology

 One of the claws on the right hand of the type specimen of Dineobellator bears a gouge, the size of which is consistent with the claws of a similarly-sized theropod, possibly another Dineobellator.
 No evidence of healing is present, suggesting that the injury occurred close to the time of death.
 A broken and re-healed rib was also documented in the specimen.

 Palaeoenvironment

 Dineobellator is part of the Ojo Alamo Formation fauna in southern Laramidia, at the time a lush floodplain dominated by wetlands and riparian gymnosperm forests.
 It lived among alongside large dinosaurs like ceratopsians (Ojoceratops and Torosaurus), hadrosaurs (Edmontosaurus and Kritosaurus), two types of ankylosaur (including nodosaurid Glyptodontopelta), and the titanosaur Alamosaurus; smaller herbivorous and omnivorous dinosaurs in the ecosystem as of yet not known from any remains likely included thescelosaurine ornithopods like Thescelosaurus and pachycephalosaurs like Pachycephalosaurus.
 The top predators of the formation's ecosystem were the azhdarchid pterosaur Quetzalcoatlus and Tyrannosaurus.
 The presence of a dromaeosaur suggests that the dromaeosaurs were active predators that had discrete ecological niches even in the presence of large tyrannosaurs.
 Other theropods Dineobellator co-existed with were the caenagnathid Ojoraptorsaurus, ornithomimids, and troodontids, as well as Richardoestesia of uncertain affinity.
 Meanwhile, there are at least eight remains of mammals from the formation, such as Alphadon, Essonodon, Mesodma, and Meniscoessus, while there are five (possibly seven) types of turtle remains (Aspideretoides, Compsemys, Hoplochelys, Neurankylus, Plastomenus, and possibly Adocus and Basilemys), and four remains of fish (including Myledaphus, Squatirhina, and possibly Lepisosteus) all of which could be inferred to be common prey items for Dineobellator.

-Also living at the same time as Dineobellator were Archeroraptor and Dakotaraptor, which were also dromaeosaurs.